-The 21 Essential Items to Packing Your Daypack!
+The 21 Essential Items to Pack in Your Daypack

 There is nothing that I love more than going on epic international mountain adventures.
 However, with my busy schedule, I have to largely rely on my local day hikes to get my adventure fix.
 As I live in New York City, I am very fortunate to have endless options of great hikes and trails nearby.